VictorVaquerosoto/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 ### CodeBook

+The original data is taken from [UCI HAR Dataset](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip).

-This code book describes the variables of the data fields in the "tidy.txt"  file:
+This code book describes the variables of the data fields in the "tidy.txt" file.
+The steps carried out to produce the tidy.txt file are explained in detail in the README.md file.
+In summary:

+1. Merge the training and the test sets to create one data set.
+2. Extract only the measurements on the mean and standard deviation for each measurement.
+3. Use descriptive activity names to name the activities in the data set
+4. Appropriately label the data set with descriptive variable names.
+5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

 #### Identifiers:

-* subject: The identificacion number of the subject
+* subject: The identification number of the subject
 * activity: It corresponds to the descriptive activity names based on:
 > 1 WALKING